-2. Please check which type of project your district is interested in applying for: Please describe the gross area that you have available to install this type of system.
+2. Please check which type of project your district is interested in applying for: ☐ Roof-top ☐ Ground mounted ☐ Covered parking lot Please describe the gross area that you have available to install this type of system.
 If you are anticipating the installation of a roof-top system, please include the age and condition of the roof.
 If you are considering a covered parking lot project, costs for design and construction of the structure may not be included in the funding request.
 With this application please include a floor plan of the roof or overview of the property where you propose to install the equipment.
 [15 points] North Valley Elementary was opened in March of 2008 and has 61,56 total square feet on 13 acres of land.
 The roof is one and one half years old and is in excellent condition.
 Project Information 3.
-Describe any energy efficiency measures your district has implemented or plans to implement at the school in which you are applying for funds.
+Describe any energy efficiency measures systematical district has implemented or plans to implement at the school in which you are applying for funds.
 If your district has had no opportunities please describe why not and what barriers have prevented your district from doing so?
 [10 points] When built North Valley was designed with and uses a geothermal system to heat and cool the building.
 The building is also managed by an energy management system (EMS) installed by TRANE called Tracer ES.
 It is a web based system where the energy manager in coordination with the site's principal, assistant principal, building mechanic and head custodian develop schedules to run the heating, cooling and exterior lighting for the school.
-In October 2008 the school's C.A.S.H. team developed a plan to conserve energy and educate the students and staff on energy conservation (see attached power point) and by the end of the 2008-2009 fiscal year had saved 36.19% in comparison with the prior March through June usage. attached power point) and by the end of the 2008-2009 fiscal year had saved 36.19% in comparison with the prior March

-In coordination with the C.A.S.H team the energy manager will develop materials to share with the students, faculty and staff as well as with the faculty and staff of all schools and the community introducing the PV system and the benefits that the students, faculty, staff and district will get from the PV system.
-Following is a list of areas that will be pursued:

-- Add a section to Power Point describing the PV system and the expected impact on energy usage and the carbon footprint. - Develop a flyer to send home with students introducing the PV system and the expected impact on energy usage and the carbon footprint. - Provide lessons to the teachers at North Valley Elementary and other GISD schools to use in their classrooms. - Develop out door signage to share the PV system with the community and also with the many users of High Way 28 where the school is located. - Share with the local news papers and TV stations the details about the PV system project and what expected impact it will have. - Share with Dr. Abdas Ghassemi, Executive Director of the New Mexico WERC, a Consortium for Environmental Education and Technology Development, at New Mexico State University the projects scope and expectations and offer to provide access to NMSU for teaching purposes.
+In October 2008 the school's C.A.S.H. team developed a plan to conserve energy and educate the students and staff on energy conservation (see attached power point) and by the end of the 2008-2009 fiscal year had saved 36.19% in comparison with the prior March through June usage.
+4. Please describe how your school district will educate its students, faculty and staff on renewable energy, specifically to the newly installed project if awarded? (i.e. Educational displays in schools, outdoor signage, classroom lesson, etc.) [10 points] In coordination with the C.A.S.H team the energy manager will develop materials to share with the students, faculty and staff as well as with the faculty and staff of all schools and the community introducing the PV system and the benefits tha the students, faculty, staff and district will get from the PV system.
+Following is a list of areas that will be pursued: Add a section to Power Point describing the PV system and the expected impact on energy usage and the carbon footprint.
+Develop a flyer to send home with students introducing the PV system and the expected impact on energy usage and the carbon footprint.
+Provide lessons to the teachers at North Valley Elementary and other GISD schools to use in their classrooms.
+Develop out door signage to share the PV system with the community and also with the many users of High Way 28 where the school is located.
+Share with the local news papers and TV stations the details about the PV system project and what expected impact it will have.
+Share with Dr. Abdas Ghassemi, Executive Director of the New Mexico WERC, a Consortium for Environmental Education and Technology Development, at New Mexico State University the projects scope and expectations and offer to provide access to NMSU for teaching purposes.